snikket-im/snikket-android/README.md

     git clone https://github.com/inputmice/Conversations.git
     cd Conversations
-    ./gradlew assembleConversationsFreeSystemDebug
+    ./gradlew assembleConversationsFreeDebug

 There are two build flavors available. *free* and *playstore*.
 Unless you know what you are doing you only need *free*.

-You will find the apks in the `./build/outputs/apk/conversationsFreeSystem/debug/` directory.
+You will find the apks in the `./build/outputs/apk/conversationsFree/debug/` directory.

 Be careful, the resulting apks will not install unless you delete your existing Conversations installation (which will delete all the messages from your phone, and if you have used OMEMO, you will not be able to restore them from the server).
 Do it at your own risk.